TanguyC0/FoodTruc/README.md

 ## Online

-for view the project online : [Link](https://foodtruc.netlify.app/) **Note:** Some api calls don't work on the link.
-Some functionality is therefore not visible.
+For view the project online : [Link](https://foodtruc.netlify.app/)

 ## More features to come ?